- Te Rēhita’s first comprehensive report

 How do we do this?

-The current regional registers are computerised databases where the information is entered and stored in a confidential manner.
-Each group has governance controlling the use and release of information.
+The Register is a computerised database where the information is entered and stored in a confidential manner.
+A governance group controls the use and release of information.

 Both public and private sector breast cancer patients are eligible to participate in the regional registers; however, participation is voluntary and participants do have the right to opt out of the register if they wish.

-More than 99% of patients consent to their details being included the National Register.
+Less than 1% of breast cancer patients opt out.
+Therefore Te Rēhita, the National Register collects 99% of eligible breast cancer cases.
 Participants are followed up each year to monitor how they are doing following their breast cancer diagnosis.
-All registers include patients with invasive breast cancer and DCIS (ductal carcinoma in situ – a pre-invasive cancer).
+The Register include patients with invasive breast cancer and DCIS (ductal carcinoma in situ – a pre-invasive cancer).

-What is information in the National Register used for?
+What is information in Te Rēhita, the National Register, used for?

-Information on the National Register is used for:
+Information on Te Rēhita, the National Register, is used for:

 - Research, such as identifying breast cancer trends, assessing new and existing treatments and addressing inequities in care